SGpp/DisCoTec/docs/getting_started.md

 As with the tests, make sure the correct MPI is loaded to your path.

-The exact format and naming in `ctparam` is not (yet) standardized, to allow adaptation for different solver applications.
+The exact format and naming in `ctparam` is not (yet) standardized, to allow adaptation for different PDE solver applications.
 Please refer to existing parameter files and example implementations.

 (pinning-with-various-mpi-implementations)=